AdobeDocs/commerce-php/src/pages/coding-standards/code-demarcation.md

 #my-special-menu > li { ... }
 ```

+### Presentation and content

-### You must follow the separation of presentation and content methodology
+You must follow the separation of presentation and content methodology

 The following list will help you make a distinction between the actual meaning of a document, and how this meaning is presented to its readers: